davidcostache/davidcostache/README.md

 # Hello!
 I'm David Alexandru 👋
-### Aspiring Software Engineer | Recent Computer Science Graduate | Seeking Internship Opportunities
+### Aspiring Software Developer | Recent Computer Science Graduate | Seeking Opportunities

 Welcome to my GitHub profile!
-I recently completed my studies in Computer Science and I'm eager to kickstart my career as a Software Engineer.
-Although I don't have professional experience yet, I am highly motivated to learn and grow in the field.
+I'm a recent Computer Science graduate with a strong passion for software development.
+Although I'm new to the industry, I'm highly motivated to learn and grow.

 ## About Me

-- 🔭 Seeking internship opportunities to apply and enhance my skills
+- 🔭 Actively seeking opportunities to apply and enhance my skills
-- 🌌 Passionate about everything related to the Universe and outer space
+- 🌌 Enthusiastic about everything related to the Universe and outer space
-- 🎵 Enthusiastic listener of pop music, always discovering new beats
+- 🎵 Avid listener of pop music, always discovering new beats
-- 🏃‍♂️ Active lifestyle advocate, frequently taking walks and going for runs
+- 🏃‍♂️ Advocate for an active lifestyle, frequently taking walks and going for runs

 ## Get in Touch